Skip to content

 Section titled “Expenses by account and month (for pivot table)”

-SELECT account, year_month, SUM(amount) AS amount
+SELECT account, year_month, SUM(CAST(amount AS REAL)) AS amount

 FROM postings